Weller brothers: Relationship with Māori

-The whalers depended on good relations with the local Māori people and the whaling industry integrated Māori into the global economy and produced hundreds of intermarriages between whalers and local Māori, including Edward Weller himself, who was twice married to Māori women strategically, thus linking the Wellers to one of the most prominent local Māori families, the Ellisons.
-Edward's first wife was Tahatu's daughter Paparu, and he later married to Nikuru, the daughter of chief Taiaroa, following the death of Paparu.
-There were daughters, Fanny (Pane Wera in Te Reo Māori) and Nani Weller, by each alliance.
-Meanwhile, relations with Maori were often tense and became strained at times; the establishment being ransacked and the Wellers keeping Māori hostages in Sydney, reverberations from earlier conflicts, so called "Sealers' War", with occasions the brothers themselves being kidnapped and attacked.
+The whalers depended on good relations with the local Māori people and the whaling industry integrated Māori into the global economy, despite Māori lacking historical engagements in active whaling activities prior to the arrival of Europeans.
+This produced hundreds of intermarriages between whalers and local Māori, including Edward Weller himself, who was twice strategically married to Māori women, thus linking the Wellers to one of the most prominent local Māori families, the Ellisons.
+Edward's first wife was Tahatu's daughter Paparu.
+After her death, he married Nikuru, the daughter of chief Taiaroa.
+Their daughters were Fanny (Pane Wera in Te Reo Māori), born to Papauru, and Nani Weller, child of Nikuru.
+Meanwhile, relations with Maori were often tense and became strained at times; the establishment being ransacked and the Wellers keeping Māori hostages in Sydney, reverberations from earlier conflicts, so called "Sealers' War", with occasions of the brothers themselves being kidnapped and attacked.

 Additionally, arrivals of whaling ships from Sydney presumably triggered a measles epidemic which greatly reduced the Māori population in the region.